eklex/MMA_7455/readme.md

 ## Limitations
 * The library does not support the SPI bus, so the MMA7455 has to be connected on the I2C bus.
+* The library relies on the standard Arduino library: Wire library.

 ## Hardware tested
 * Arduino Uno